kassisol/hbm/README.md

-# HBM (Harbourmaster)
+# HBM (Harbormaster)
-Harbourmaster is a basic extendable Docker Engine [access authorization plugin] (https://docs.docker.com/engine/extend/plugins_authorization/) that runs on directly on the host.
+Harbormaster is a basic extendable Docker Engine [access authorization plugin] (https://docs.docker.com/engine/extend/plugins_authorization/) that runs on directly on the host.

-By default Harbourmaster plugin prevents from executing commands with certains parameters.
+By default Harbormaster plugin prevents from executing commands with certains parameters.
  1. Pull images
  2. Start containers
   * `--privileged`